-Richie was nominated for 'Outstanding New Talent' at the 2018 RTS Awards.
-He has become a regular on The One Show.
-One VT that received a large amount of media attention, was Richie’s film on homophobia in football which saw him bravely come out as gay to his Sunday morning football team and scoop up an award for 'Best Short-Form Presenter' at the 2018 RTS Awards.
-It was also picked up by national newspapers in 25 countries around the world including France, USA, Germany and Israel.
-It also had millions of views online when shared across various BBC social media platforms.
+In 2018, Richie won an RTS Award, 'Best Short-Form Presenter' and was nominated for 'Outstanding New Talent' for his One Show film on homophobia in football - which saw him bravely come out as gay to his Sunday morning football team.
+The short film received a large amount of media attention and was picked up by national newspapers in 25 countries around the world including France, USA, Germany and Israel.
+It’s since been viewed online millions of times.

-In 2015 Richie hosted red carpet coverage live from The BBC Music Awards in Birmingham for Radio 5Live, interviewing the likes of Little Mix, One Direction, Rod Stewart and Years & Years.
-In 2016 he presented the live BBC School Report show on BBC One red button with popstar Joe Jonas...read more
+Richie graduated with a degree in Journalism from The University of Leeds.
+He then went on to host red carpet coverage live from The BBC Music Awards in Birmingham for Radio 5Live, interviewing the likes of Little Mix, One Direction, Rod Stewart and Years & Years.
+Following that, he presented the live BBC School Report show on BBC One red button with popstar Joe Jonas.

 Richie continues to present his radio show for his native West Midlands radio station BBC WM.
 His main interests include football – he is a massive West Bromwich Albion supporter, cooking, tennis and music.
 He also trained in ballet, modern dance and tap when he was younger.